sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

   class="img-fluid"
   title="Accuracy of Llama3-8b and Phi-3.5-mini-instruct on a simple addition task" caption="Accuracy of Llama3-8b and Phi-3.5-mini-instruct on a simple addition task of adding two $d$-digit numbers.
-  We illustrate how the probability of answering a question correctly ($y$-axis) is affected by the total number of digits, $2d$, of the numbers being added ($x$-axis) and the number of carry operations involved in the sum (colour of the points).
-The size of the points indicate the corresponding total number of tokens.
+  The plot illustrates how the probability of answering a question correctly ($y$-axis) is affected by the total number of digits involved ($2d$, $x$-axis), and the total number of carry operations involved in that sum (colour of the points).
+  Point size reflects the total number of tokens (for Phi, total digits equal total tokens; for Llama, numbers up to 3 digits are 1 token and up to 6 digits are 2 tokens).
-  For the purposes of this illustration, we group questions by number of digits and carry operations, and plot the average accuracy over 512 samples.
+  For this illustration, we group questions by number of digits and carry operations, and plot the average accuracy over 512 samples.
   Groups containing fewer than 10 questions are excluded.
-  The full results of the logistic regressions can be found in the Appendix."
+  Detailed results of the logistic regressions are available in the Appendix."
 %}

 The findings indicate that LM performance is negatively affected by both the number of digits and the number of carry operations in the sum.